 The exception being where the wall is going to be tiled.
 In this instance it is possible to leave a small gap of around 4-5mm for expansion.
 This will obviously be covered by the tiles and their adhesive and can be sealed (and hidden) with a silicone bead too.

 Where you will fit the cut edge of the worktop against a wall and it will not be seen, you can cut it to length with a circular saw.
 Because a circular saw cuts upward, this must be done from the underside (turn the worktop upside down) in order for the blade not to tear the grain or Formica.
 You must also cut from the front to the back.
 For Formica worktops, the circular saw blade must enter at the front edge, because if you come from the back to the front the blade will chip the front edge of the worktop out and ruin it as it comes through the face of the worktop.
 It is normally easier to mark the underside of the counter top any way as it has a paper backing and pencil lines can be clearly seen.

 When cutting to length and the end will be exposed, you will need to clamp a straight edge to the worktop and cut with the router making several passes.
 For a standard 44mm thick worktop you will need to cut 3-4 times, getting deeper each time until all the way through.

-Kitchen worktops are joined together at right angles with male and female masons miters.
-These need to be cut with a special Trend worktop jig and a router.
+To fit Kitchen worktops together at right angles you need to cut male and female masons miter joints.
+These need to be cut with a special Trend worktop jig or similar and a router.
 A collett is fitted to the underside of the router base, that guides the cutter through precise grooves cut out of the jig.